typedb/typedb-docs/0001-typedb/01-start/01-introduction.md

 You can use the power of [hypergraphs](../12-comparisons/02-graph-databases-and-typedb.md#hypergraph-theory) without the need to understand graphs!
 In other databases, relations may be implemented with a join table ([SQL](../12-comparisons/00-sql-and-typeql.md)), or an edge between two vertices ([graph](../12-comparisons/02-graph-databases-and-typedb.md) databases).
-TypeDB relations generalise both: they flexibly relate one, two, or any number of data instances at the same time.
+TypeDB relations generalize both: they flexibly relate one, two, or any number of data instances at the same time.

 This expanded idea of a relation is more powerful than either SQL or graph relations.
 However, we can further